Request a 30-minute demo

 • Local files: Utilize git diff

-• Tables in a database: dbt test, Datafold’s data diff
+• Tables in a database: dbt tests, Datafold Cloud's in-database data diffing

 Yillow: a fictional real estate listings company